Arindam200/awesome-ai-apps/advance_ai_agents/agentfield_finance_research_agent/README.md

-# AgentField Autonomous Financial Research Agent (Argus🔬)
+# Building a Production-Ready Multi-Agent Investment Committee with AgentField (Argus🔬)

 > An autonomous financial research agent built on [AgentField](https://dub.sh/agentf).
 Argus uses a **5-agent Investment Committee** to produce two parallel research reports — one for **short-term** (1–6 months) and one for **long-term** (1–5 year) investment horizons.